 Amazing classic dessert.
 Tiramisu is made with layers of espresso dipped Ladyfingers cookies, smooth mascarpone cream with a hint of Amaretto and dusted with cocoa powder.
+This recipe uses eggs that have been cooked to safe temperature.

 I watched her make Tiramisu for years but was always intimidated to make it myself.
 The finished product always looked like it took forever to make.
 Boy, was I wrong.
 This dessert is super easy to make and takes about 30 minutes.
 The longest part is letting it set in the refrigerator for a few hours.